mhRIT/checkers-team-project/docs/DesignDoc.md

 > consider placing the narrative description of that feature in a
 > separate section for describing significant features.
 Place this after
 > you describe the design of the three tiers._

+The UI tier is mainly made up of Routes, the Board View classes, and the Web Server class itself.
+Routes are further split up into two categories- HTML Routes, which generally redirect the user to a new webpage based on data they input, and Ajax Routes, which are used in-game in order to bridge the gap between the displayed Javascript and the internal logic of the game.
+For the HTML routes, an abstract class was used in order to simplify any future additions and to group the routes based on their key similarities.
+This class, aptly named HtmlRoute, uses a constructor that can apply to every route that extends it, and establishes a Logger that gets the name of the extending class in order to send informative messages to the webserver's terminal.
+It also has a method that checks that the player name given to it is in use.
+All other classes in the package extend this class.
+These include routes for rendering the home page and sign-in page, a route for entering and submitting a desired username, a route for selecting a desired opponent, a route for rendering the game page, and a route for signing out.
+A build config route was also written to communicate the custom board layout chosen by the user.

 ![Application and Model tier Class Diagram](appl_mdl.png)